Timm Klose: Bristol City

 Klose signed for Championship club Bristol City on 27 January 2022, joining as a free transfer.
-He played his first game for the club in the EFL Championship which was against Preston North End which ended in 2–2 draw on the 29th January 2022.

-In June 2022 he signed a new one year contract at Ashton Gate with a further one year option.
+He played his first game for the club in the EFL Championship which was against Preston North End which ended in 2–2 draw on 29 January 2022.
+In June 2022 he signed a new one-year contract at Ashton Gate with a further one year option.
 In January 2023, Klose left Bristol City by mutual agreement.
+During his period with the team he made 30 appearances and scored one goal.

+Sometime later, Klose described that his wish for the termination of his contract with City actually came at a strange time.
+Not in the autumn, as he suffered severe blows of fate in his private life, but during the Christmas period.
+"Sad events in the immediate vicinity occurred, that cost a lot of personal energy.
+The family moved into the foreground.
+Football became a minor matter during this time," he explained.
+In addition to a death and a serious heart operation in his close family, the cancer drama surrounding his former youth and Thun teammate and good family friend Nicolas Schindelholz († 34) also hit Klose hard.
+Klose's family went through an extreme roller coaster of emotions: "But the club showed enormous understanding for my situation."
+City also allowed him to travel repeatedly to Switzerland and he missed several games.

+FCB U-21

+After departing Bristol City, Klose retired from playing and began assisting coaching Basel's under-21 side.
+Despite rumours about him ending his active career, Klose signed a one-year contract with Basel with the FCB U21 team.
+The club announced, that if he brought in his qualities, both on and beside the pitch to the team, then the young players could learn from him just by observing.
+He would also be a link between the coaching staff and the players, who can convey our ideas to the team in a different way.

 International career

-He was named in the Team of the Tournament at the 2011 UEFA European Under-21 Championship in which his country reached the final.
+Klose was named in the Team of the Tournament at the 2011 UEFA European Under-21 Championship in which his country reached the final.
 He also represented Switzerland at the 2012 Olympics, and played every match as Switzerland were eliminated in last place in Group B.

 He made his full international debut for Switzerland on 10 August 2011, replacing Philippe Senderos in the 57th minute of a 2–1 away friendly win against Liechtenstein.
 On 7 October he played his first competitive international and start, as Switzerland lost a Euro 2012 qualifier 2–0 away to Wales.
 He also played two matches in the team's successful 2014 FIFA World Cup qualification, but was not selected for the tournament.

 An injury sustained by Klose while playing for Norwich City in April 2016, ultimately led to him missing selection for Euro 2016.

 Klose's last international appearance was on 18 November 2018 as Switzerland won 5–2 against Belgium in the 2018–19 UEFA Nations League A.